home-assistant-libs/python-matter-server/README.md

 ```

 You can also provide parameters for the cluster commands.
 Here's how to change the brightness for example:

 ```
 command = clusters.LevelControl.Commands.MoveToLevelWithOnOff(
   level=int(value), # provide a percentage
   transitionTime=0, # in seconds
 )
 ```

-## Development

-Want to help out with development, testing, and/or documentation?
-Great!
-As both this project and Matter keeps evolving and devices will hit the market with actual Matter support, there will be a lot to improve.
-Reach out to us on discord if you want to help out.

-### Setting up your development environment

-Please note that development is only possible on Linux and MacOS, with no Windows support.

-- Download/clone the repo to your local machine.
-- Create a Python virtual environment.
-- Install the correct SDK wheels for both the cluster and core package, see instructions above if there is no wheel for your setup prebuilt.

 ### Note when using Thread based Matter devices